robbeykaaso/rea2/docs/index.md

 # Abstract
-* a mini reactive framework for quickly building your program
+* a mini framework for quickly building your application
 * some common qml and c++ components based on the rea for application

 # Solution
 * solve the complex dependency relationship among codes in the complex application
-* eliminate the details of the threads, asynchronous, and other complex mechanism in the codes and make the codes more elegent by a graph
+* eliminate the details of the threads, asynchronous, and other complex mechanism in the codes and make the codes more elegent by a graph or a stream. help the developers to only pay attentions on the business logic
+* provide a uniform grammer and strategy for the application layer of the software in order to help application developers to get rid of the properties of program language.
+Developers can easily use any language to realize the functions which this language does not provide. support multiple languages in the application naturally
+* support aop program naturally
+* support the modularization for the application with complex structure

 # Rreference
 * *stream program*